An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 return.formulae = TRUE)

-formulae and associated binomials in test.pulse$formulae
+associated binomials in test.pulse$formulae and

 .

-test.pulse2 <- ts.ci.adl.plot(model = model.adl,
+test.pulse2 <- GDRF.adl.plot(model = model.adl,

 x.vrbl = c("x" = 0, "l_1_x" = 1),